Originally published in November 2014, we thought this incredible story of American heroism would be appropriate to reshare with our readers.

 Through a lens ever darkening with the passage of time, the touchstones of our shared history speak to us.
 It’s on the written page, within the artifact, or embossed on the preserved image that we seek the fuller truth of who we are as a people.
 Yet, when the embodiment of that history still walks among us, the fog between our present and our past dissolves.

 World War II was perhaps the watershed of our nation’s history.
 Young men, many of whom had never before left home, boldly joined the armed forces to push back the tides of tyranny inherent in Nazism and Imperial Japanese expansion in Asia.
 Many would never return to tell their stories, and many who did come home would never disclose the full measure of the life-altering experiences they had.
 It’s a sacred obligation of those generations that come after to listen carefully, for there remain those who can clear the lens, remove the obscurity, and tell us what it was like to live through that time.

-That is why, as we observe Veterans Day this November, we are so fortunate to have Maurice Johnson, a Tampa-born Lakelander of nearly five decades, tell his story.
+We are so fortunate to have Maurice Johnson, a Tampa-born Lakelander of nearly five decades, tell his story.

 The Lakelander: You entered the Army at age 19.
 Tell us about your early life.

 Maurice Johnson: Yes, let’s go back a little.
 Had I been able to enlist, I probably would have enlisted in the Navy because I had been a Sea Scout in Tampa.
 But, because I was too young and had dental problems, I couldn’t enlist.
 The war came along near the end of the Depression, and my father didn’t make enough money to pay for the orthodontist and the dentist to correct the narrow arch I had in my gums.
 So when I graduated from high school, I went to work myself.
 I always say that I didn’t buy a car; I bought teeth.
 Just about